GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: GAMA Framework

 \subsection{Chaining the AIEs together}

 \textbf{AIE to AIE connectivity}: \aieml[s] are connected in series, as shown in Figure \ref{fig:aie_pack_4}, to form a pack, allowing larger GEMMs to be implemented with increased parallelism and reuse.
 There are two PLIOs for input to each \aieml in the pack and one PLIO for output from the pack.
 Reductions are performed inside the pack, and only final results are written back to the PL.
 This reduces the output PLIOs in the design, since only the last \aieml has to write data back to the PL.
 Cascade, via-switch connection, and buffer are the various methods for partial sum communication from one \aieml to the next \aieml.
 CHARM \cite{zhuang:2023:fpga:charm}, ARIES \cite{zhuang:2025:fpga:aries} and RSN-XNN \cite{wang:2025:arxiv:rsn_xnn} use a cascade interface, while \maxeva \cite{taka:2023:fpt:maxeva} and AMA \cite{deng:2024:fpl:ama} use buffer.
 Buffer communication does not stream data from one AIE to another; it uses buffers in the neighboring AIE's memory.
 These buffers consume memory.
 Via-switch and cascade connections stream data from one AIE to another avoiding this memory overhead.
-Via-switch interface is only 32-bit and using it increases communication latency significantly. \aieml architecture has a 512-bit wide cascade interface compared to AIE1's 384-bit.
+Via-switch interface is only 32-bit and using it increases communication latency significantly. \aieml architecture has a 512-bit wide cascade interface compared to AIE's 384-bit.
 The cascade with the larger bit width and no memory overhead becomes the best candidate for AIE to AIE communication.
 We use cascade interface for all partial sum communication.
 Cascade connections make the pack run in a data-flow fashion.

-\textbf{Different kernel types}: Our design incorporates three distinct kernels within the pack.
+\textbf{Different kernel types}: The pack includes three distinct kernels.
 The first kernel (used in the leftmost \aieml in the pack) takes Matrix A and Matrix B as inputs from the PLIO and output's partial sum through cascade interface.
 The second kernel (used in the middle \aieml[s] in the pack) has two input PLIO ports, one input cascade port, and one output cascade port.
 The third kernel (used in the last \aieml in the pack) receives two inputs from PLIO, one input from the cascade port, and one output PLIO port.